-- Notification of DAs (Notice of proposed development) page and DA Tracking page for development applications - Notice on Council's website for other planning matters.
+- DA Tracking page for development applications - Your Say Woollahra or in the public notices on Council's website for other planning matters.

 Documents can also be viewed in person during business hours at Council's customer service centre, 536 New South Head Road, Double Bay.